tenable/runterrascan.io/content/en/docs/Policies/policies.md

 ## Adding policies

-For each policy there are 2 files required by Terrascan, a rule `.json` file with metadata for the policy and a `.opa` [rego](https://www.openpolicyagent.org/docs/latest/policy-language/) file for the policy itself.
+For each policy, there are 2 files required by Terrascan, a rule `.json` file with metadata for the policy and a `.rego` [rego](https://www.openpolicyagent.org/docs/latest/policy-language/) file for the policy itself.

 ### Writing an OPA rego policy file
 The input for the rego policies is the normalized input from the IaC provider.
 When writing policies you can obtain this as a normalized `.json` by using the `--config-only` flag of the scan command in combination with `-o json`.
 Let's use this Terraform HCL file for example: